alanb128/ugly-alarm-clock/README.md

 # ugly-alarm-clock
-Turn an old clock radio into a modern marvel
+Turn an old clock radio into a modern marvel.
+Watch the video:

+## Parts Used

+## Software Used

+## Setup

 config.txt - overwrite SD card version with the below after flashing but before first provisioning.